-The chair has to use his/her judgment to determine this.
+- The chair has to use his/her judgment to determine this.
 It could, for example, be done based on the attendance numbers each day.
-The default action is to read the IEEE-SA Patent Policy slides.
+The default action is to read the IEEE-SA Patent Policy slides. - 85 8.

-92 8.
 What if a group meets telephonically?

-If the Working Group meets telephonically, you can send the slides in an email to the

-- Patent Policy slides aloud, or (b) send the policy or URL electronically and pause the - 99 call until all participants have read the policy. - What if the group does not meet either in person or by telephone for example, the group meets only through email or other interactive electronic means?

-103 If the group does not meet face-to-face or telephonically, the chair of the group should 104 issue the call for patents via written communications (electronic or otherwise) on a 105 regular basis.
+- If the Working Group meets telephonically, you can send the slides in an email to the participants in advance of the call, or include a link in the meeting announcement.
+The chair must then ask at the start of the call whether there is anybody participating that has not read the policy.
+If someone says they have not, then the chair must either (a) read the IEEE-SA Patent Policy slides aloud, or (b) send the policy or URL electronically and pause the call until all participants have read the policy. - 92 9.
+What if the group does not meet either in person or by telephone for example, the 93 group meets only through email or other interactive electronic means? - If the group does not meet face-to-face or telephonically, the chair of the group should issue the call for patents via written communications (electronic or otherwise) on a regular basis.